monk125/m12-name-generator/addons/m12_name_generator/README.md

 In the script you want to use the name generator, instantiate it as a new object with m12NameGenerator.new() At this time the object will read in all the names in the "sources" folder and add them to a dictionary as keys.
 The values of these keys is an array of strings, the tags used to access the names.
 Tags are applied automatically (see tags header below for details)

-To extract the names from the object, the generate_name_pool() method returns an array of names based on the array of tags passed in.
+To extract the words from the object, the generate_name_pool() method returns an array of names based on the array of tags passed in.
 If a name has the "m12_english", "english_male", and "american" tags, for example, then passing in any one of those tags will result in that name being added to the name pool

 m12NameGenerator also has a get_all_tags() method which returns an array of all the tags that m12NameGenerator can see.
 Useful for debugging if your tags are not functioning as expected